jundaf2/INT8-Flash-Attention-FMHA-Quantization/README.md

 </div>

-The following table lists the achieved exact matches of the BERT model during IXRT inference.
+The following table lists the achieved exact matches of the BERT model during 8-bit inference.

 <div align="center">